 Israeli forces kill two Christian women in ‘cold blood’ inside Gaza church

-A Christian woman and her daughter were shot in Gaza’s Holy Family Church by an Israeli soldier.
+A Christian woman and her daughter shot dead in Gaza’s Holy Family Church by an Israeli soldier.

 Two Christian women – an elderly mother and her daughter – were shot dead by an Israeli soldier on the grounds of a Catholic church in Gaza City, the Latin Patriarchate of Jerusalem has said.